 After all my shenanigans, I decided to go with the first one I saw (doesn’t it always work out that way?).

 I chose the Cambria Swanbridge and I can’t wait to see it when the kitchen is all done!

-Now that I was set with my countertop – it was time to move on to the cabinet decision.
+Now that my countertop decision was made – it was time to move on to choosing the cabinets.